The practices that have distinguished Indian nuptials throughout history, from wearing the color red to mehndi parties.

 2 of 11

 Forget fussing between a spring wedding in a garden or a summer celebration on the beach.
-In Hindu culture, couples often let the stars and planets decide the when and where, looking to their zodiac signs to settle on lucky times and dates to ensure a prosperous marriage.
+The date on Indian wedding invitations may have been selected in another way.
+In Hindu culture, couples often let the stars and planets decide the when and where, looking to their zodiac signs to settle on lucky times to ensure a prosperous marriage.

 3 of 11

-Indian brides often trade their “something white” for “something red.”
-That is because Hindu ceremonies call for a sari that is brightly colored and adorned with gold embroidery, symbolizing commitment, spirituality, and fertility.
+Indian wedding dresses are usually colorful.
+(Brides often trade their "something white" for "something red.")
+That's because Hindu ceremonies call for a sari that's brightly colored and adorned with gold embroidery, symbolizing commitment, spirituality, and fertility.
 A bride might also apply a dash of red kumkuma powder to her forehead for good luck.

 When life gives you lemons, use them to make henna!
 Crush the leaves of a Lawsonia Inermis plant into a fine powder and add lemon juice to create this cosmetic paste.
 With uses both artistic and medicinal, henna (also known as mehndi) has beautified Indian brides for more than 5,000 years.
 The solution is typically applied to a bride's hands and feet in fine lines to create paisley and floral patterns.
 The woman of the hour will arrange a mehndi party with female attendants only days before the wedding, much like a bachelorette party.
 It is believed that the darker the bride's henna appears, the stronger her marriage will be.
 Unlike tattoos, henna is temporary, lasting three to seven days.

 On the morning of the wedding, the bride and groom apply haldi, a yellow turmeric paste, onto themselves for good luck.
 The paste is believed to ward off evil spirits and provide powerful healing properties.

 Swipe here for next slide